Customize Your EVM-Powered Subnet

 }

-This will set the fee config to the values specified in the initialFeeConfig
+This will set the fee config to the values specified in the initialFeeConfig field.
+For further

 information about precompile initial configurations see Initial Precompile Configurations.